aws-samples/amazon-ec2-nice-dcv-samples/README.md

 This library is licensed under the MIT-0 License.
 See the LICENSE file.

 ## Notice
 Usage indicates acceptance of [NICE DCV EULA](https://www.nice-dcv.com/eula.html).
 Some distributions *are not supported* by NICE DCV.
-Refer to [documentation site](https://docs.aws.amazon.com/dcv/index.html) for more information.
+Refer to [documentation site](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) for information.